ntnxnam/ndb-date-mover/CURSOR_PROMPT.md

 - ✅ Connection issues are handled gracefully
 - ✅ Error messages are clear and helpful
 - ✅ UI is clean, minimal, and navigable
+- ✅ Email export functionality with HTML body and CSV attachment
+- ✅ SMTP configuration and timezone support
 - ✅ **All tests pass (unit, integration, E2E)**
 - ✅ **Test coverage ≥ 90% for all new code**
 - ✅ **Test plans updated and documented**